-1. The robot operates only with one motor which must be beneath the water surface when the robot is swimming in the water.
+- 1. The robot operates only with one motor which must be beneath the water surface when the robot is swimming in the water.
 Contestants must use the Desktop Hand Generator provided by the Organizer to supply power to the robot.
-Hence the robot must be equipped with a 2.1mm socket for connection to the Desktop Hand Generator.

-- 2. Whether it is in the course of inspection or competition, the size of the robot cannot exceed 300mm long, 150mm wide and 180mm tall.
-The arm cannot be less than 70mm long and the leg including the foot cannot be less than 100mm long.
+Hence the robot must be equipped with a 2.1mm socket for connection to the Desktop Hand Generator. - 2.
+Whether it is in the course of inspection or competition, the size of the robot cannot exceed 300mm long, 150mm wide and180mm tall.
+The arm cannot be less than 70mm long, 8mm wide and 2mm thick.
+The leg including the foot cannot be less than 100mm long.
 The area of the foot cannot exceed 25mm x 40 mm.
 A ping-pong must be used as head. - 3.
 Only one piece of floating object not exceeding 80mm long, 30mm wide and 30mm tall may be installed on to the robot.
 These dimensions are not inter-changeable.
 The robot could only have a body and four limbs.
-Any additional supporters, wheels or floating objects are not allowed.
+Any additional supporting devices, wheels or floating objects are not allowed. - 4.
+The robot must complete the game in backstroke swimming action with both arms and legs.
+No propeller can be used. - 5.
+The Backstroke Swimming Robot is different from a Freestyle Swimming Robot particularly in the directions of their faces.